-The majority of audit, review/attestation and compilation engagements of local government agencies and quasipublic organizations (local auditees) 1 in Louisiana are performed by certified public accounting (CPA) firms that have been approved by the Louisiana Legislative Auditor (LLA).
+The majority of audit, review/attestation and compilation engagements of local government agencies and quasi-public organizations (local auditees) in Louisiana are performed by certified public accounting (CPA) firms that have been approved by the Louisiana Legislative Auditor (LLA).

-LLA has the authority under the audit law \square^2 (Louisiana Revised Statute 24:513 A. (6)3) to prescribe the terms and conditions of these engagements, and to approve these engagements prior to commencement.
+LLA has the authority under the audit law (Louisiana Revised Statute 24:513 A. (6)) to prescribe the terms and conditions of these engagements, and to approve these engagements prior to commencement of the engagement.

-LLA approves routine 1^4 audit, review/attestation, and compilation engagements through a web-based portal on the LLA website called the Local Government Reporting System (LGRS)5.
+LLA approves routine audit, review/attestation, and compilation engagements through a web-based portal on the LLA website called the Local Government Reporting System (LGRS).
 The CPA is required to attach the signed engagement agreement to the Engagement Approval Request form in the LGRS portal as a condition of LLA approving the engagement.
-Instructions for submitting an Engagement Approval Request may be found in Submitting an Engagement Approval Request to the Legislative Auditor 1^6 .
-LLA also approves non-routine 1^4 engagements through the LGRS portal.
+Instructions for submitting an Engagement Approval Request may be found in Submitting an Engagement Approval Request to the Legislative Auditor.
+LLA also approves non-routine engagements through the LGRS portal.

-The Louisiana Governmental Audit Guide 7_c7requires that specific provisions be included in the underlying engagement agreement that is signed by the local auditee and the CPA firm.
+The Louisiana Governmental Audit Guide requires that specific provisions be included in the underlying engagement agreement that is signed by the local auditee and the CPA firm.
 By submitting the Engagement Approval Request form through the LGRS portal, the CPA is affirming to LLA that the attached engagement agreement complies with all provisions of the Louisiana Governmental Audit Guide.